jacksonh1/facs_analysis_Jackson/README.md

+This is a modified version of a script written by Venkat [original repo](https://github.com/venkatesh-sivaraman/facs_analysis).
+I've made some minor changes and the code could still be made clearer in a lot of places but it does work

 # FACS Analysis

 The Jupyter notebook in this repo, `facs_analysis.ipynb`, walks you through the basic steps of analyzing FACS results.
 For high-throughput binding experiments, the `highThroughputScripts` pipeline is available on [GitHub](https://github.com/KeatingLab/highThroughputScripts/tree/vs_optimization).